kjledger-NOAA/AFSC_eDNA/pink_herring_diet/1_decontamination_and_prelim_analysis.md

     ## 6 e02836    sample      ASV_0006     0               24369 0
     ## # ℹ 2 more variables: IndexHoppingReads <dbl>, reads_IndexHop_removed <dbl>

-note: since \~25% of reads in one of the positive controls was pink salmon (ASV2), lots of pink salmon reads removed in this step. maybe we don’t want to do this…? probably better to be conservative here.
+note: only basing tag jumping estimates on one of the positive controls

 clean up the table by removing columns no longer needed